Cal Raleigh Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 23rd in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in the league.

-- Rangers pitchers combine to rank 20th in baseball in home runs allowed (197 total, 1.2 per game).
+- The Rangers rank 19th in baseball in home runs surrendered (198 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.